 What are your legal rights if weddings are allowed?

-“It is good news that weddings will now be permitted from June and those who wish to take the plunge may do so.
-However, with many venues remaining closed and restrictions on the number of guests, many may still choose to postpone their big day,” says Gary Rycroft, a consumer law expert and chair of the Law Society’s digital assets working group.
+“With many venues remaining closed and restrictions on the number of guests, many may still choose to postpone their big day,” says Gary Rycroft, a consumer law expert and chair of the Law Society’s digital assets working group.

 However, in deciding to postpone your wedding, rather than not being able to get married at all, there are different legal implications.
 According to Gary, this makes the situation less clear cut.